MRU-CSIS-2503-202101-001/course-resources/super-abbreviated-outline.md

 - Coding done in Eclipse, worth 4%.
 - **Open-book, but must be completed without help from any other human.**

+#### Perks

+- Chances to gain a Perk will happen throughout the semester.
+- You spend Perks to turn one late drill into not late.
+- Leftover Perks are worth bonus marks to your final grade.

 # Course Policies of Particular Interest

 #### Lates